gittokpr/react-design-patterns/README.md

 ## Controlled Components

 Components that donot keep track of their own state - all state is passed in as props(that is, when we use the useState hooks with text inputs).

+## Higher Order Components

+HOC's are functions which return components.HOC's are used for sharing complex behaviour between multiple components.
+It can also be used to add additional functionality to an existing component.